 Who Are We?

-DREDF: A leading national civil rights law and policy center directed by individuals with disabilities and parents who have children with disabilities.
+DREDF: A leading national civil rights law and policy center directed by individuals with disabilities and parents with children with disabilities.

-RespectAbility: An organization founded to correct and prevent the current dispararity of justice for people with disabilities.
+RespectAbility: An organization founded to correct and prevent the current disparity of justice for people with disabilities.

 One Vote believes that every American has the right to elect public officials to represent them.
 One Vote strives to make sure that every person with disabilities are fully represented through the electoral process.
 Further, One Vote encourages people with disabilities to consider running for public office.
 Regardless of one’s party affiliation or beliefs, every person with a disability eligible to vote should have ONE VOTE.